benji1123/NLP-Chatbot1/README.md

 ## First Chatbot - Ben Li, started at 3:00 AM, Sept 2018

-I am Making (from-scratch) a convering chatbot to fulfill my curiosity in NLP & ML.
+Making (from-scratch) a convering chatbot to fulfill my curiosity in NLP & ML.

 ### > We use the Cornell Corpus (movie-lines),
 - Input: a question from the corpus